pomdtr/sunbeam/docs/developer-guide/guidelines.md

 # Guidelines

-## Extension requirements

-Your extension must print a valid manifest to stdout when invoked without arguments.
-See the [manifest](../reference/schemas/manifest.md) section for more information.

-Your manifest describes a set of commands that can be invoked by the user.
-When a command is invoked, your extension will be called with a [payload](../reference/schemas/manifest.md) describing the command and its parameters.

-If the mode of the command (as defined in the manifest) is either `list` or `detail`, your extension must print a valid [list](../reference/schemas/list.md) or [detail](../reference/schemas/detail.md) to stdout.

 ## Choosing a language

 Sunbeam extensions are just scripts, so you can use any language you want (as long as it can read and write JSON).